atom/atom/docs/creating-a-theme.md

 Once you've got the basics down you'll find that there will be changes you want to make but you aren't sure how to reference an element.
-That's when the devtools become really useful, just open them up (`cmd+alt+i`), switch to the `Elements` tab and inspect the element you're interested in.
+That's when the devtools become really useful.
+To open them use `cmd+alt+i` and switch to the `Elements` tab to inspect the element you're interested in.

 [less]: http://lesscss.org/
 [git]: http://git-scm.com/